Amir-Rastkhadiv/fun-gym/tests/testing.md

 39. Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+40. The outcomes of comparing the Github pages and Gitpod pages/IDE tests were 100% successful.

 ***